capi-workgroup/api-evolution/guidelines.rst

 Do not reuse names
 ------------------

-If an API's behavior changes in a backwards-incompatible way, for example when a function's signature changes, add new API with a new name.
+If an API's interface or behavior changes in a backwards-incompatible way, add new API with a new name.
 You can deprecate and remove the old version following Python's :pep:`backwards compatibility policy <387>`.